 A Virtual Private Network (VPN) allows users to hide their identity and access content in different locations.
 While VPNs have several legitimate purposes, they are commonly used by students to attempt to circumvent school internet filtering.

-If you find students are consistently using or trying to use VPNs in a school environment, likely they are actively trying to bypass your school's content filtering rules and impacting the school’s ability to meet its duty of care.
+If you find students consistently using or trying to use VPNs in a school environment, they are likely trying to bypass your school's content filtering policies and preventing your school from meeting your duty of care.

 There are a couple of ways to determine if a student is trying to use a VPN.
 You can review the Red Flags report to find users attempting to run VPNs and the Blocked report to view the number of times a user attempted to access a VPN.